Yusu-f/livegap-charts/docs/charts/graph-chart.md

 ### Step 5: Export data (Optional)

-If desired, export the data used to create the chart as a spreadsheet (`.csv` file) by clicking the `DATA` tab in the header and then click `Export`.
+If desired, export the data used to create the chart as a spreadsheet (`.csv` file) by clicking the `DATA` tab in the header and then clicking `Export`.

 ## Customization Options